TheFreezeTeam/TheFreezeTeamBlog/input/posts/TestCafe.md

 Notice how you can actually store a selector for later use without a closure and they use async await syntax.

 TestCafe is also free if you want to write code by hand.
-But they have a paid version that will automate some of that with a recorder that is quite nice and it will generate the js files for you and really help with the selectors and test values.
+They have a paid version that will automate some of that with a recorder that is quite nice and it will generate the js files for you and really help with the selectors and test values.

 ### How about Typescript?